 - Retainer fees.

-While contingency fees may be popular in some legal fields (like personal injury) this type of fee structure is incredibly rare for online defamation cases.
+While contingency fees may be popular in some legal fields (like online cases.) this type of fee structure is incredibly rare for

 For these reasons, we’ve found that retainers and hourly fees are the most practical method of billing.